- Travel in France

 in the Cro Magnon shelter at Les Eyzies that the earliest remains of

 homo spaiens were discovered in 1868.
-The Font de Gaume cave is another
+The Font de Gaume cave

 site with prehistoric cave paintings.